pyranha-labs/textology/README.md

 and observation patterns.
 Why?
 To increase developer velocity based on existing experience.
 Textology also receives inspiration from other UI frameworks external to Python, such as iOS, Android, and Web frameworks.
-Most importantly however, Textology is an extension of Textual: it does not replace Textual, but rather provides additional options on top of the core framework.
+Most importantly however, Textology is an extension of Textual: it does not replace Textual, but rather provides additional options on top of the core Textual framework.

 Before using Textology, be comfortable with Textual.
 For tutorials, guides, etc., refer to the [Textual Documentation](https://textual.textualize.io/guide/).
 Textology is NOT a replacement for Textual, it is an